-S-5.10 The administration and staff employ methods of communicating with the external community that are appropriate to the school's size, means, culture, and mission.
-Section 6: Student Life and Community B-6.1 The school has created, implemented, and communicated written policies, procedures, and educational programs to B-6.1 The school has created, implemented, and communicated protect the physical safety and emotional wellbeing of all students.
+0.5.40 S-5.10 The administration and staff employ methods of communicating with the external community that are appropriate to the school's size, means, culture, and mission.
+Section 6: Student Life and Community B-6.1 The school has created, implemented, and communicated D-0.1 written policies, procedures, and educational programs to protect the physical safety and emotional wellbeing of all students.
 B-6.2 The program for health care, including nutrition, is adequate to meet the needs of the students and accounts for the prevention and care of illness and injury.
 S-6.1 Within the context of the school's mission, resources, and legal obligations, the administration and faculty provide equal and equitable access to a full school experience for all students.
-S-6.2 The school uses various methods to regularly assess students' emotional health and development and uses this information to analyze and improve, where necessary, the collective experience of its students.
-S-6.3 Within the context of the school's mission, resources, and legal obligations, the administration and faculty provide equal and equitable access for all students.
+S-6.2 3-0.2 Administrators, teachers, staff members, students and parents/guardians demonstrate a respect for and responsibility towards building and maintaining a diverse, equitable, and inclusive community.
+S-6.3 The school maintains a climate that promotes student physical and emotional health, reflects the values of the mission, and responds to the diverse needs of its students.
 S-6.4 The school uses various methods to regularly assess students' emotional health and development and uses this information to analyze and improve, where necessary, the collective experience of its students.
-S-6.5 The administration and faculty have developed and implemented a program for orienting and mentoring all members new to the school community.
+S-6.5 The administration and faculty have developed and 0 0.0 implemented a program for orienting and mentoring all members new to the school community.
 S-6.6 Consistent with the mission and educational program, the guidance, counseling, and learning services and support programs meet student needs and support the expression of diverse experiences.
-S-6.7 The administration provides clear, mission-driven expectations regarding participation of parents/guardians in the school community.
+S-6.7 - 5-0.7 The administration provides clear, mission-driven expectations regarding participation of parents/guardians in the school community.
 S-6.8 Participation by parents/guardians in the school community is mission-appropriate.
 S-6.9 The school's mission informs and guides interactions with the local community to enhance relationships and student experiences.
 For schools with boarding or homestay programs.
 B-6.3 Schools enrolling homestay students develop and implement guidelines that provide a student experience that is in keeping with the mission of the school, including the NYSAIS Best Practices for Equity and Justice.
-S-6.10 The administration and staff have developed an intentional boarding and/or homestay program that is a unified and equitable part of the total life of the school for both boarding and day students.
+S-6.10 The administration and staff have developed an intentional 0 0.10 boarding and/or homestay program that is a unified and equitable part of the total life of the school for both boarding and day students.
 S-6.11 The administration and staff provide clear expectations and guidance so that students develop respectful, cooperative, and meaningful relationships with those with whom they live and interact.
-S-6.12 The administration and staff have provided guidelines for the evening, weekend, and vacation offerings that are consistent with the mission of the school and the needs of the students.
+S-6.12 The administration and staff have provided guidelines for the 0-0.12 evening, weekend, and vacation offerings that are consistent with the mission of the school and the needs of the students.
 S-6.13 Thoughtful procedures are in place for the appropriate placement and monitoring of students in either dormitory or homestay situations.